frankiejarrett/prevent-concurrent-logins/readme.txt

 == Description ==

+* Deters members/subscribers from sharing their accounts with others
+* Hardens security by destoying old sessions automatically
+* Prompts old sessions to login again if they want to continue
+* Ideal for membership sites and web applications

-If for some reason you don't want to use a plugin to do this, you can also just add this hook to your theme:
+If for some reason you don't want to use a plugin to do this, you can also just add these hooks to your theme: https://gist.github.com/fjarrett/0fa79273bd879f7ab6b3

 And as always, if you have suggestions to make this plugin better, or find problems with it, please create an issue on [GitHub](https://github.com/fjarrett/wp-prevent-concurrent-logins).